frankmullen/coding-challenges/Stream 1/03. Positioning and CSS/04. Developer Tools/README.md

 # Challenge

+**NOTE:** There is no solution for this Challenge, as it was done using Chrome Developer Tools.

 - Open up Developer Tools in Chrome.

 - Using your new toolbox, select HTML elements and alter their CSS rules in the browser.